Bankside: Urban development

 Bankside is the riverside of the former liberties of the Clink and Paris Garden.
 In the Elizabethan period, because it was outside the City of London and its authority, the area of the Clink and Paris Garden became occupied by the bear baiting pits and playhouses, including the Rose, the Hope Theatre, the Swan and the Globe Theatre of which a replica was constructed in the late 1990s.
 The history of the area is traced in a study that traces the earliest known history of a particular building on Bankside until the present day.
 It has experienced regeneration in recent decades, becoming a significant tourist destination, and forms a business improvement district.
 The skyline of Bankside is dominated by the former Bankside Power Station, which now houses the Tate Modern.

 A major new development in the area is the Bankside 1/2/3 complex on Southwark Street.
 Together, these three buildings house about 5,000 employees.
 Bankside 1, also known as the Blue Fin Building, was built for and partially occupied by IPC Media, while Bankside 2 and 3 are occupied by The Omnicom Group Ltd. The architect for the buildings was Allies and Morrison.

+Another new mixed-use development, the Triptych Bankside was constructed in 2023 by JTRE London and designed by London architects Squire & Partners.
+The development comprises two luxury residential towers Triptych East and Triptych West, 15- and 19-story buildings, respectively, and a nine-story office building One Triptych Place.